10 days Itinerary for Lahaul Spiti Road trip

-Start your day early from Kaza and head towards the green village Dhankar (34km) known for one of the oldest monastery and palace on the hilltop.
+Start your day early from Kaza and head towards the green village Dhankar (34km) known for one of the oldest monasteries and palace on the hilltop.
 From there 34 km ahead lays the beautiful village Tabo.
 Roads are both good and bad and with sightseeing, you will reach by evening.

 Attractions: Dhankar Village, Dhankar Monastery, Dhankar Lake, Dhankar Palace, old and new Tabo monastery, Tabo caves, Tabo Helipad.

 Must-Try: Stay at Tabo Monastery.
 They have mud lining rooms that are super cozy and dirt cheap.
 You can spend one night here in just Rs 500/-.

 Day 6 (Tabo – Kalpa via Village Gue, Nako & Rekong Peo)

 This day is going to be long as you will be covering 3 -4 attractions on the way before reaching Kalpa.
 The village Gue lays 8 -10 km inside from village Sumdo (24 km from Tabo) and is known for the sitting 500 years old mummy.

 The Village Nako lies 33 km ahead from Sumdo.
 It is the highest village in the Hangrang Valley and here the bumpy road ends and the perfect tarred road starts.
 Do read the complete post a walk to the Nako village, to know more.

 Kalpa & Rekong Peo lies 103 km from village Nako, which is almost a journey of 3-4 hrs.
 There is nothing much in Rekong Peo but for sure you will be mesmerized by the views of Kinner Kailash and apple orchards in Kalpa.